 Best Varieties Of Strawberries To Grow In Pots

-While any variety of strawberry plants can grow in a container and produce fruit, some varieties will produce fruit more prolifically than others.
+While any variety of strawberry plants can grow in a container and bear fruit, some varieties will produce fruit more prolifically than others.
 And you take to consider that different types of strawberries produce fruit at different points in the season.
 The great thing about strawberries is they are perennial and will continue to send out shoots year after year.

-June Bearering types
+June Bearing types

 These June-bearing types of strawberry plants produce a lot of large, sweet fruit in late spring or early summer and then spend the rest of the season growing runners.
 These varieties are easy to grow and popular among gardeners for their prolific harvest of berries.
 If you want to extend the harvest season of these types of strawberries, plant a mix of early-bearers, mid-season bearers, and late-season bearers.
 Try growing ‘Cabot’, ‘Jewel’, or ‘Tillamook’ varieties.
 These are easily found at your local garden centre in early spring.